Serving up a Daly dose of jazz

 Daly inherited her love of singing from her father Joseph, who came from a long line of professional singers, actors and comedians.
 Daly said her father would sing classic rock songs and “would perform in the hallway between my sister’s and my room singing us to sleep at night with lullabies.”

-Growing up, Daly took up guitar, piano and the ukulele and said “she always wanted to be a singer.”
-Her influences were Linda Ronstadt and Heart co-lead singer Nancy Heart.
-Daly grew up in Beltsville, but spent two years working on a dive boat in the Bahamas.
-In 1990, she moved to Australia where she worked for a rainforest research organization while performing in choirs and cabarets.
+Growing up, Daly took up guitar, piano and ukulele and said she “always wanted to be a singer.”
+Her influences were Linda Ronstadt and Heart co-lead singer and guitarist Nancy Wilson.
+Daly grew up in Beltsville but spent two years working on a dive boat in the Bahamas.
+In 1990, she moved to Australia, where she worked for a rainforest research organization while performing in choirs and cabarets.

 Needing a change, she moved to Silver Spring in 2002 — “It was time to come back and live,” she said — where she revived her love of jazz through Ronnie Wells and Ron Elliston at the now-defunct Elliston Music Studio in Silver Spring.